AnthonyHewins/nalpaca/README.md

 **Push** to these subjects:

 - `<prefix>.orders.v0.<string client order id (<=128 chars)>`: push [`tradesvc.v0.Trade`](./api/proto/tradesvc/v0/tradesvc.proto) on this subject to perform a trade on the logged in portfolio.
 You'll need to generate a client ID first
+- `<prefix>.cancel.v0.<order ID or special keyword "ALL">`: push on this subject to cancel the specific order.
+Using special keyword `ALL` will initiate a cancel of all orders

 **Pull** to these subjects: